David Leslie (Oregon politician): Family

 During this time in Oregon, Leslie and his wife had two more daughters, but Mary died in February 1842.
 Mary was buried at the Pioneer Cemetery, which was part of the Leslie land claim as the first person buried there.
 Without his wife to assist in raising the children, Leslie decided to take them to a mission in Hawaii where there was a school for them.
 As they waited to leave Astoria on the mouth of the Columbia River, one of the daughters (Satira age 15) left the ship and married Cornelius Rogers.
 Leslie accepted the marriage and then left two other daughters, Helen and Aurelia, in the new couples’ care.
 Leslie then continued on to Hawaii where he left the two remaining daughters Mary and Sarah at a boarding school.
 Sarah died a year later in Hawaii, while Cornelius, Satira and Aurelia also died that year in Oregon when their canoe went over Willamette Falls.
 Additionally two natives and Nathaniel Crocker died in that accident of February 1843.

 By spring of 1843 David Leslie had returned from Hawaii to the mission.
 However, by this time the mission was beginning to be closed in Salem for a lack of natives to convert due to disease that had decimated the original inhabitants of the region.
 The missionary board had sent the Reverend George Gary from New York to reorganize the mission.
 He was housed in Leslie’s home.
 Still Leslie remained and married Adelia Judson Olley on January 7, 1844.
 Adelia brought two-year-old Robert Thomas to the marriage from her prior marriage to the deceased James Olley.
-She was the daughter of Reverend Lewis H. Judson.
+She was the sister of Reverend Lewis H. Judson.
 The new couple had two children, Emma and Sarah, both of whom died before the age of seven.
 The only child to outlive Leslie was Helen.

 Later life

 After the closing of the Methodist Mission in Salem, David Leslie received the land in what is now between Bush's Pasture Park and the Willamette River, and McGilchrist and Mission streets in Salem.
-On that land he grew apples and pears, and he built just the fourth house in the city.
-In 1845, he was elected as the president of the board of trustees at the Oregon Institute and continued in this role until his death.
-During this time Oregon Institute would become Willamette University, and during this time Leslie laid the cornerstone for Waller Hall that still stands today as the oldest building on Willamette’s campus.
+On that land he grew apples and pears, and built the fourth house in the city.
+In 1845, he was elected as the president of the board of trustees at the Oregon Institute, and he held that role until his death.
+During this time Oregon Institute would become Willamette University, and Leslie laid the cornerstone for Waller Hall that still stands today as the oldest building on Willamette’s campus.

 Meanwhile, in 1860 he sold 100 acre of his farm to Asahel Bush II.
 In the civic arena, he helped found the local Masonic Order chapter, the local Grand Lodge of A. F. and A. M., and served as the territory’s first chaplain of the legislature.
-The Reverend David Leslie died on May 1, 1869, in Salem and was buried at the I.O.O.F. cemetery in Salem.
+Leslie died on May 1, 1869, in Salem, Oregon, and was buried at the I.O.O.F. cemetery.
 This is the same cemetery in which his first wife is buried.